 What complaints can the Ombudsman deal with?

-I can consider complaints about injustice suffered as a result of maladministration or unfair treatment by the CRT.
+I can consider complaints about injustice suffered as a result of maladministration or unfair treatment by the Trust.
 That description includes a wide variety of complaints.
 It might be about encroaching vegetation if you have adjoining land, mooring rights, marina facilities, boat licensing problems or safety issues.
 If you are not sure whether I might be able to help, or are seeking general guidance, please feel free to contact me.